Santa Maria Farm has in its “Grand Mansion” from 1887 the living history,

 What is included?

-Transportation in executive bus, with air conditioning, TV, DVD, and minibar.
-Below 30 students, transportation may be done in a Microbus or below 13 students in a Van
+Transportation in executive buses, with air conditioning, restroom, and minibar for over 30 passengers.
+Below 30 passengers, transportation may be done in minibuses and below 13 in vans (subject to acceptance by families and the location)

 Breakfast, lunch, and snack at the Farm